dansanderson/easyasm65/README.md

   rts
 ```

-A global label name must start with a letter, either lowercase or uppercase.
 A "cheap" local label name starts with `@` followed by a letter.
-Subsequent characters can be either a letter (lowercase or uppercase), a number, back-arrow (ASCII underscore), or Mega + `@` (an underscore-like character in PETSCII).
+Subsequent characters follow the rules for labels.

-> **Tip:** If you choose to use uppercase + graphics text mode for assembly programming, I recommend limiting the use of shifted letters in label names.
-They're allowed because they are uppercase letters in lowercase text mode, but they are difficult to remember how to type, and some are difficult to distinguish (e.g. Shift + G and Shift + T appear only slightly differently in uppercase text mode).
+### Relative labels

 EasyAsm supports relative labels for code.
 A relative label is a sequence of one or more minus `-` signs, or one or more plus `+` signs: `-` `--` `---` `+` `++` `+++` When an instruction uses a relative label as an address argument, it refers to the closest code label with that name in the source code.
 A relative label of minus signs scans upward to the closest assignment, and a relative label of plus signs scans downward.